Passing Through (1977 film)

-Passing Through is a 1977 American film directed by Larry Clark and co-written by the director and by Ted Lange.
+Passing Through is a 1977 American film directed by Larry Clark and co-written by Clark and Ted Lange.

+In 2023, the film was added to the National Film Registry by the Library of Congress after being deemed "culturally, historically, or aesthetically significant".

 Plot

-The film is about an ex-con musician named Eddie Warmack who is trying to re-establish himself as a musician, hoping that an elder in the craft, Poppa Harris, could help him while he evades a predatory music industry controlled by white society.
-Warmack had received his sentence because he slayed a gang member who was white.
-The person killed by Warmack had destroyed the eyesight of another musician named Skeeter.
+The film tells the story of ex-con musician Eddie Warmack, who is trying to re-establish himself as a musician, hoping that an elder in the craft, Poppa Harris, could help him while he evades a predatory music industry controlled by white society.
+Warmack had received his sentence because he killed a gang member who was white.
+The person killed by Warmack had blinded another musician named Skeeter.
 There is another character, Maya, who is the romantic partner of the main character.

-Warmack attempts to lead a rebellion against the music establishment but is unable to get allies.
-However an assassin from the said establishment slays Skeeter in response.
+Warmack attempts to lead a rebellion against the music establishment, but is unable to get allies.
+However, an assassin from said establishment slays Skeeter in response.
 Maya takes a photograph of the murder.
 The main character and his allies get revenge by attacking the boss of the musical industry and murdering him and those with him.